TikhonJelvis/RL-book/chapter2/chapter2.md

             state = self.transition(state).sample()
 ```

-So if you have a mathematical specification of the transition probabilities of a Markov Process, all you need to do is to create a derived class (inherited from abstract class `MarkovProcess`) and implement the `transition` method in the derived class in a manner that captures your mathematical specification of the transition probabilities.
-Let us make this concrete for the case of Process 3 (the 3rd example of stock price transitions we covered in the previous section).
-We will name this derived class (`dataclass`) as `StockPriceMP3`.
-Note that the generic state space `S` is now replaced with a concrete state space represented by the `dataclass` `StateMP3`.
+So if you have a mathematical specification of the transition probabilities of a Markov Process, all you need to do is to create a concrete class that implements the interface of the abstract class `MarkovProcess` (specifically by implementing the  `@abstractmethod transition`) in a manner that captures your mathematical specification of the transition probabilities.
+Let us write this for the case of Process 3 (the 3rd example of stock price transitions we covered in the previous section).
+We will name the concrete class as `StockPriceMP3` (note that it's a `@dataclass` for convenience and simplicity).
+Note that the generic state space `S` is now replaced with a specific state space represented by the type `@dataclass StateMP3`.
 The code should be self-explanatory since we implemented this process as a standalone in the previous section.
 Note the use of the `Categorical` distribution in the `transition` method to capture the 2-outcomes distribution of next states (for movements up or down).

 ```python
 @dataclass